material-motion/material-motion/concepts/expressions.md

     expression = Tween().fadeIn()

-A **term** function is the entry point for creating Intention.
+A **term function** is the entry point for creating Intention.
 An instance of a Term is returned by a Language’s term function.

-The purpose of a term is to initiate the creation of one or more Intentions.
+The purpose of a Term is to initiate the creation of one or more Intentions.
 The implementation of the term may create one or more Intentions and initialize well-documented defaults.

+> Terms are not sub-types of Languages.

 Pseudo-code example implementation: